tsute/resispart/part2-5.md

 Beta diversity measures the similarity/dissimilarity between samples or groups of samples.
 Common ways to measure the similarity include:

-1. Bray–Curtis dissimilarity
-- based on abundance or read count data
-- differences in microbial abundances between two samples (e.g., at species level) values are from 0 to 1
+1. Bray–Curtis dissimilarity: measure distance between two samples based on abundance or read count data, producing values from 0 (identical) to 1 (completely different)
-    0 means both samples share the same species at exact the same abundances 1 means both samples have complete different species abundances

-2. Jaccard distance
-- based on presence or absence of species (does not include abundance information)
+2. Jaccard distance: measure distance between two samples based on the presence of absence of species (hence does not take abundance into account), also genearting values from 0 to 1.
-- different in microbial composition between two samples 0 means both samples share exact the same species 1 means both samples have no species in common

-3. UniFrac
-- sequence distances (phylogenetic tree)
-- based on the fraction of branch length that is shared between two samples or unique to one or the other sample unweighted UniFrac: purely based on sequence distances (does not include abundance information) weighted UniFrac: branch lengths are weighted by relative abundances (includes both sequence and abundance information)
+3. UniFrac: measure distance between two samples based on the phylogetnic distances of species, can also include abundance inforamtion (weighted UniFrac).

+The results of these measurements are pair-wise distance matrices.
+Next we can either compare groups of samples and perform some hypothesis testing to measure whether there is any statistically significant differences among the group; or we can simply visualize these data to observe whether there are any discernible difference.
+The later is commonly done by ordination - to order the objects in a way that reflect the distance between them.
+Common ordination methods include PCoA (Principal Coordinates Analysis) or MMDS (Non-metric multidimensional scaling).
+The later is a rank-based ordination method and thus is more robust in terms of accepting all types of distance measurement matrices.

+The below example we first calculate the Bray–Curtis dissimilarity on our ASV table and then perform NMDS ordination for a plot to visualize the complex ASV read count data in a two-dimention manner.

 ```R
 ps.prop <- transform_sample_counts(ps, function(otu) otu/sum(otu))